Khabib says he won't break quarantine, UFC 249 fight is off - WHIZ News

 While Nurmagomedov has ruled himself out, several fighters have been campaigning for the main slot on the UFC 249 card.

-Ferguson still wants to fight, and brawler Justin Gaethje has been proposed as a potential opponent.
-Welterweight champion Kamaru Usman also volunteered to fight on short notice in the main event against veteran Jorge Masvidal.
+Brawler Justin Gaethje has been proposed as a potential opponent for Ferguson, who said he hasn’t officially accepted a new matchup because it’s still unclear whether UFC 249 will go forward.
+Welterweight champion Kamaru Usman also volunteered to fight on short notice against veteran Jorge Masvidal.

 The first scheduled matchup was called off in late 2015 due to an undisclosed injury for Nurmagomedov, and the second proposed matchup in April 2016 was scrapped when Ferguson had a problem with his lungs.
 The fight was booked for a third time at UFC 209 in March 2017, but was called off on the day of the weigh-in when Nurmagomedov became seriously ill from his weight cut.